ileathan/embed-miner/README.md

 8.)
 Add username to the UI.

 9.)
-Strip all the options from the URL, in case you want to run it nativle (not in iframe).
+Stripped all the options from the URL, in case you want to run it nativle (not in iframe).

-10.) `preserve` or `p` option to not strip the commands from the URL.
+10.)
+Added `preserve` or `p` option to not strip the commands from the URL.

 11.)
-Automatically attempt to load options from localStorage if none are specified.
+Added automatically attempt to load options from localStorage if none are specified.

 12.)
-Save options to localStorage.
+Added saveing options to localStorage.

-13.) `interval` or `i` command added to throttle the two main updates (default = 500ms and default/10 (50ms))
+13.)
+Added `interval` or `i` command added to throttle the two main updates (default = 500ms and default/10 (50ms))

 13.)
 Other tweeks. (which constantly are related to getting around antivirus's/adblocker's).